 EventWaitHandle, AutoResetEvent, and ManualResetEvent

-Event wait handles are useful in many of the same synchronization scenarios as the Monitor class.
-Event wait handles are often easier to use than the Monitor.Wait and Monitor.Pulse methods, and they offer more control over signaling.
+Event wait handles are useful in many of the same synchronization scenarios as theclass.
+Event wait handles are often easier to use than the and methods, and they offer more control over signaling.
 Named event wait handles can also be used to synchronize activities across application domains and processes, whereas monitors are local to an application domain.